isaacsandelin/reaction_game/README.md

 ## **Unfixed Bugs**
 There are no unfixed bugs relating to the functionality of the website.
 But regarding to the Jshint validator showing errors could be a bug that should be fixed.

+## **Deployment**
+The site was deployed to GitHub pages.
+* The steps to deploy are as follows:
+    - In the GitHub repository, navigate to the Settings tab.
+    - Under code and automation, navigate to pages.
+    - From the source section drop-down menu, select the Master Branch
+     - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here - https://isaacsandelin.github.io/reaction_game/index.html

+## **Credits**
+* Content
+    - Font were found in [Free Fonts](https://freefontsfamily.com/arial-font-family-free-download/).
+    - Icons were taken from [Font Awsome](https://fontawesome.com/).

+* Media
+    - Images were downloaded from [Pexels](https://www.pexels.com/sv-se/).
+    - Images were converted to webp fromat on [CloudConvert](https://cloudconvert.com/).